 • Tortuga Bay beach is open from 6am to 6pm every day.
 We recommend setting out early as it does tend to get hot there, without much shade.

-• All visitors need to sign in at the small hut at the trail head before setting out.
+• All visitors need to sign in at the small national park hut at the trail head before setting out.

-• Things to bring with you: money (for kayak rental), food, drinking water, sun protection, swim gear & beach towel, comfortable walking shoes or sandels & camera.
+• Things to bring with you: money (for kayak rental or to take the boat back home), food, drinking water, sun protection, insect repellent, swim gear & beach towel, comfortable walking shoes or sandels & camera.

 Contact us for a FREE GALAPAGOS TOUR QUOTE, or for more information to help plan your Galapagos vacation.